We value your privacy

 • — Timestamp

-The identity commitmentis a one-way SHA-256 hash of your account combined with the raffle ID.
-Nobody can reverse it to find you, but you can recompute it yourself to prove the ticket is yours.
-Because the hash is raffle-scoped, your activity also can't be linked across raffles.
+The identity commitmentis a one-way SHA-256 hash of your account combined with the sweepstakes ID.
+Nobody can reverse it to find you, but you can recompute it yourself to prove the entry is yours.
+Because the hash is sweepstakes-scoped, your activity also can't be linked across sweepstakes.

-Enter your raffle and ticket code.
+Enter your sweepstakes ID and entry code.
 Here's what you'll see.

 Found